 '''

 import library

 read csv from

 https://priscilla.fitped.eu/data/pandas/space_titanic.csv

+explore the dataset

 '''

 Load the data from space_titanic.csv.
 Examine the data in the dataset to see what happened to the cryo-sleep passengers after the anomaly crash.